 Phase 3: If the student is dissatisfied with the outcome of the department chair/supervisor’s decision, the student should arrange to meet with the Assistant Dean of the College.
 When requesting the meeting, the student must state in writing the reasons why s/he feels the decision was unfair or inequitable, noting evidence to support her/his argument.
 If a student has a concern related to the teacher education program, the Executive Director of the Center of Pedagogy will perform the functions of the Assistant Dean listed below.
 A written report of the circumstances and department chair’s/supervisor’s decision will be submitted by the department chair/supervisor to the Assistant Dean.
 The Assistant Dean will meet with the parties involved, review any supporting documentation, and make every effort to resolve the problem informally.
 The Assistant Dean will prepare a written statement, consult or refer the issue to the Office of the Dean of Students, if necessary, detail the findings, and provide copies to all parties involved.

 Phase 4: If the student is dissatisfied with the decision of the Assistant Dean, the student can request that the matter be referred to the Dean of the College.
 The Dean will conduct a review of the process, meet with appropriate parties, and prepare a written statement, detailing the findings, and providing copies to all parties involved.

-Phase 5: Should the matter remain unresolved, the Dean will notify the Provost’s Office of the academic concern (non-grade related) and forward all materials to the Provost for review.
-The Provost will make a final determination and inform the Dean and the student.
+Phase 5: Should the matter remain unresolved, the Dean will notify the Provost’s Office of the academic concern (non-grade related) and forward all materials for review.
+The Provost's office will make a final determination and inform the Dean and the student.